Why does my plug get warm?

-Over time due to the current drawn, the clips holding the fuse inside plugs supplying relatively high power appliances such as hot tubs, garden heaters and electric vehicles can become slightly loose.
+With appliances such as hot tubs, garden heaters and electric vehicles which draw a relatively high current, the clips holding the fuse inside plug can become warm.
 The loose connection generates heat, the heat increases the resistance of the connection, which in turn generates even more heat.
 Eventually the temperature can rise to the point that the plug starts to melt.

 The pins on the plug should be clean and shiny in appearance.
 If they are dull or corroded, this will increase the resistance of their contact with the socket.
 They can be easily cleaned using fine emery paper or wire wool.
 The socket may be visibly damaged around where the pins enter it.